Renovation

 Take a look at the walls and ceilings

-Interior designers who decorate high-end houses such as these furnished apartments in Denver have a knack for matching colors and textures of things.
+Interior designers who decorate high-end houses, such as these furnished apartments in Denver, have a knack for matching colors and textures.

-The ceiling may look ordinary, but the lighting will interest you, and how the ceilings meet the walls offer a focus point or what you may wish to use to distract from viewing.
-If the ceilings and walls are flush and straight, then there’s no need to hang wall art a lot lower however if there are cracks or maybe wallpaper that’s not professionally finished, you will want to draw the eye in at a lower level.
+The ceiling may look ordinary, but the lighting will interest you, and how the tops meet the walls offers a focus point or what you may wish to use to distract from viewing.
+If the ceilings and walls are flush and straight, then there’s no need to hang wall art a lot lower; however, if there are cracks or wallpaper that’s not professionally finished, you will want to draw the eye in at a lower level.

 Begin your design shopping tour by noting the pinned wall items, including art drawings, clocks, pot racks, and bookshelves.
-Use these quick questions to gather useful décor data:
+Use these quick questions to gather helpful décor data:

 Which color do the wall items have in common?